 No competition was more anticipated at the 2020 European Championships than the ladies free skate.
 While it was a given that the trio of Russian teens would dominate the event — but which one would it be was the big question.
 There was little doubt that it would be yet another Russian sweep of a podium in Graz.

-In the end, the trio of European debutantes lived up to their billing, but it was Alena Kostornaia, the 2019 Grand Prix Final champion, who stole the show and skated off with the title.
+In the end, the Russian trio lived up to their billing, but it was Alena Kostornaia, the 2019 Grand Prix Final champion, who stole the show and skated off with the title.

 In first after the short, Kostornaia opened her long program to “Twilight” and “Supermassive Black Hole” with a solid triple Axel-double toe loop combination and a second triple Axel.
 She went on to land five further triple jumping passes, but the 16-year-old momentarily hesitated as she went into the final jump in her program — a triple Lutz — and unable to hold the landing, tumbled to the ice.